klb2/dfg-proposal-template/README.md

 ## Customization

-Most of customization (citation style, etc.) can be done by changes in the `proposal.sty`.
+Most of customization (citation style, etc.) can be done by changes in the `dfgproposal.cls`.

 ## Bibliography